Competition between shared autonomous vehicles and public transit: A case study in Singapore: Literature Review

 \section{Literature Review}

-A\textsc{v} is expected to reshape the future transportation system from different perspectives.
-Many advantages of \textsc{av}, such as absolute compliance, expanded service hours, reduced labor forces and human errors make it an efficient mode of urban transportation, which enables the reduction of operation cost and serves travel demand smaller fewer fleet sizes \citep{de2008demand, alonso2017demand, spieser2014toward}.
+AV is expected to reshape the future transportation system from different perspectives.
+Many advantages of AV, such as absolute compliance, expanded service hours, reduced labor forces, and human errors make it an efficient mode of urban transportation, which enables the reduction of operating costs and serves the travel demand for fewer fleet sizes \citep{de2008demand, alonso2017demand, spieser2014toward}.

-Given the promising application of \textsc{av}, many recent studies have examined the impact of \textsc{av} in different aspects, such as traffic flows \citep{talebpour2016influence}, road congestion \citep{fagnant2015operations}, land use \citep{koh2012dawn}, and road safety \citep{zhang2016routing}. \citet{talebpour2016influence} used a micro-simulation model to evaluate the impact of connected and autonomous vehicles on traffic flows, which showed that \textsc{av} can improve string stability and help to prevent shockwave formation and propagation. \citet{azevedo2016microsimulation} applied an integrated agent-based micro-simulation model to design and evaluate the impact of \textsc{av} on people's travel behavior.
-They found that the new \textsc{av} technology can change people's travel patterns, specifically in terms of mode shares, route choices and activity destinations. \citet{fagnant2014travel} found that each shared \textsc{av} can replace around 11 conventional vehicles, but adds up to 10\% more travel distance than comparable non-shared \textsc{av} trips.
-There are also empirical studies in Lisbon \citep{martinez2017assessing}, Toronto \citep{kloostra2019fully} and New Jersey \citep{zhu2017interplay}, which reveals \textsc{av} technology can reduce travelled vehicle kilometres and emissions \citep{martinez2017assessing}, decrease average travel time \citep{kloostra2019fully}, and reduce the number of vehicles on roads \citep{martinez2017assessing}.
+Given the promising application of AV, recent studies have examined the impact of AV in different aspects, such as traffic flow \citep{talebpour2016influence}, road congestion \citep{fagnant2015operations}, land use \citep{koh2012dawn}, and road safety \citep{zhang2016routing}. \citet{talebpour2016influence} used a micro-simulation model to evaluate the impact of connected and autonomous vehicles on traffic flow and showed that AV can improve string stability and help prevent shockwave formation and propagation. \citet{azevedo2016microsimulation} applied an integrated agent-based micro-simulation model to design and evaluate the impact of AV on people's travel behavior.
+They found that the new AV technology can change people's travel patterns, in terms of mode shares, route choices, and activity destinations. \citet{fagnant2014travel} indicated that each shared AV can replace approximately 11 conventional vehicles, but it adds up to 10\% more travel distance than comparable non-shared AV trips.
+There are also empirical studies in Lisbon \citep{martinez2017assessing}, Toronto \citep{kloostra2019fully}, and New Jersey \citep{zhu2017interplay}, which reveal that the AV technology can reduce traveled vehicle kilometers and emissions \citep{martinez2017assessing}, average travel time \citep{kloostra2019fully}, and the number of vehicles on the road \citep{martinez2017assessing}.

-However, despite the large volume of recent research the impact of \textsc{av}, research focusing on the \textsc{av}--\textsc{pt} interaction is still lacking.
-Two major relationships between \textsc{av} and \textsc{pt} have been discussed in the literature.
+However, despite the large volume of recent research on the impact of AV, research focusing on the AV--PT interaction is limited.
+Two major relationships between AV and PT have been discussed in the literature.